AdaCore/learn/intro_to_ada.rst

        null;
     end Show_Formal_Object_Declaration;

-Formal objects can be either just input parameters or use the ``in out`` mode.
+Formal objects can be either just input parameters or use the :ada:`in out` mode.

 Generic body definition
 ~~~~~~~~~~~~~~~~~~~~~~~

 For the body declaration of a generic subprogram or package, we don't
-repeat the ``generic`` keyword: we simply start with the actual
+repeat the :ada:`generic` keyword: we simply start with the actual
 declaration and make use of the generic types and objects that we
 declared.
 For example: